Keys02/DCIT313-GroupTheCopilots-career-advisory-expert-system-for-CS-and-IT-students/README.md

 Domain Expert: provide expert knowledge about career paths in CS and IT.

-Quality Assurance Tester: Ensures that the Expert system works correctly,reliably, and meets the project requirements before deployment.
+Quality Assurance Tester: Ensures that the Expert system works correctly,reliably and meets the project requirements before deployment.

 ## Features